joelamb/immortal-game/README.md

 # immortal-game
-Sonification of The Immortal Game chess match
+Sonic Pi sonification of The Immortal Game chess match as a piano, bass & drum jazz trio.